PoCInnovation/BruteForce/README.md

 - should match all of the headers:

-`./bruteforce -header="ALL,Content-Type: application/json,Content-Type: text/css"`
+`./bruteforce -header="all,Content-Type: application/json,Content-Type: text/css"`

 - match on any of the headers:

-`./bruteforce -header="Content-Type: application/json,Content-Type: text/css"`
+`./bruteforce -header="one,Content-Type: application/json,Content-Type: text/css"`

 `-body` : match based on a body.